patrickdoc/auto-cluster-maven-plugin/README.md

 ## Usage

-To run this plugin,
+To generate a dry-run folder: `src/main/auto-cluster-maven-plugin1234...`

 ```bash
 mvn io.github.patrickdoc:auto-cluster-maven-plugin:cluster
 ```

-This will generate a folder `src/main/auto-cluster-maven-plugin1234...` containing the new structure for review.

-If you use version control and would like to use this structure permanently, you can disable the `dryRun` option to overwrite your source files.
+To delete your existing structure and fully embrace the plugin

 > :warning: **WARNING**: This will delete your existing files.
-Please be very careful.
+Please be very careful, and also use version control.

 ```bash
 mvn io.github.patrickdoc:auto-cluster-maven-plugin:cluster -DdryRun=false